 The required attendance of 75% equates to eighteen of the twenty-four sessions to be eligible for the Joe Berg Seminar certificate.
 Additionally, all participants must fulfill two service requirements with the Jacksonville Museum of Science and History, which hosts the seminars for free.

 An important feature of the program is that the students volunteer to attend for intellectual purposes only.
 They receive no high school credit for their involvement in the program.
-Joe Berg Graduates have truly demonstrated a love of learning as well as considerable self-discipline to attend evening seminars through their busy senior high years.
-From this they have received elegant introductions to a variety of disciplines far beyond the scope of their high school curriculum.
+Joe Berg Graduates must demonstrate considerable self-discipline to attend evening seminars through their busy senior high years.
+This long-term commitment and time management prepares students for college in a way no high school can.

 Copyright © 2016 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000